Battle of Xuân Lộc: Battle

-On 13 April, Lieutenant General Trần Văn Trà, arrived at the headquarters of the 4th Army Corps.
-During the meeting with other commanders, Trần Văn Trà decided to alter certain aspects of the attack; the 6th Infantry Division and elements of the 341st Infantry Division would attack Dau Giay, which was the weakest point in the defensive line around Xuân Lộc, set up blocking positions along Highway 2 leading to Bà Rịa–Vũng Tàu, and along Highway 1 between Xuân Lộc and Bien Hoa.
+On 13 April, Lieutenant General Trần Văn Trà arrived at the headquarters of the 4th Army Corps.
+During the meeting with other commanders, Trà decided to alter certain aspects of the attack; the 6th Infantry Division and elements of the 341st Infantry Division would attack Dau Giay, which was the weakest point in the defensive line around Xuân Lộc, set up blocking positions along Highway 2 leading to Bà Rịa–Vũng Tàu, and along Highway 1 between Xuân Lộc and Bien Hoa.
 On the same day, the PAVN 2nd Army Corps ordered the 95B Infantry Regiment to join the 4th Army Corps in its efforts to capture Xuân Lộc.
-As PAVN commanders began to implement their new strategy, the South Vietnamese military declared it had successfully repulsed the "Communist attack" on Xuân Lộc, thereby ending a period of continuous defeats.
+As PAVN commanders began to implement their new strategy, the South Vietnamese military declared it had successfully repulsed the attack on Xuân Lộc, thereby ending a period of continuous defeats.
 Thiệu, buoyed by the fierce resistance of his army at Xuân Lộc, announced that the ARVN had "recovered its fighting ability" to defend the country.
 The new attack began at 04:50 against the headquarters and 1st Battalion, 43rd Regiment, and lasted until 09:30.
 When the PAVN withdrew, they left 235 dead and about 30 weapons on the field.
 The attack picked up again at midday and lasted until 15:00, but the 43rd, with heavy RVNAF support, held.
 Meanwhile, the 1st Airborne Brigade continued to attack north toward Xuân Lộc and Task Force 322, now reinforced by the 315th and 316th Task Forces, struck from the west.
 RVNAF observers had discovered two batteries of 130 mm guns northeast of Xuân Lộc and attacked them.
 The PAVN continued sending additional forces into III Corps with the 320B and 325th Divisions moving to Long Khánh where they entered the battle on 15 April.